momentohq/public-dev-docs/docs/learn/how-it-works/expire-data-with-ttl.md

     ```

-2. Optionally, in a SET operation, you can override the default value created with the SimpleCacheClient object.
-If you do not include a value for TTL in this SET operation, the value used to create the cache client object is used.
+2. In a SET operation, you can set a TTL value just for this operation and it will override the TTL value set in the SimpleCacheClient object.

     ```javascript
     await momento.set(CACHE_NAME, 'key', 'my value', 40)
-    // The number 40 is the TTL value in seconds for this item to expire.
+    // The number 40 is the TTL value in seconds for this item to expire and overrides the connection object's value.
+    ```

+    Optionally, you can omit the TTL value from the SET operation entirely and the item is inserted into the cache using the TTL value from the cache client object.

+    ```javascript
+    await momento.set(CACHE_NAME, 'key', 'my value')
+    // If you omit the TTL value, this will use the connection object's value.
     ```

 3. If you’re using the CLI when you run the command `momento configure`, it writes a configuration file (~/.momento/config) and stores a value you specify for a default TTL in that file.
 If you write an item with the CLI from that same user and don’t specify a TTL in the SET operation, the CLI will use the value from that configuration file.